Our Reason To Be...

 There are about 80.000 children in care in England, with some 10,000 aged 16-18 branching out on their own in every year.
 And we’re determined to make sure that they have the support and help they need to stand confidently on their own two feet and not be thwarted by low expectations of what they can actually achieve.

 Where We Come From

-When it was no longer politically viable to work in Russia, our founder wanted to make the most of the hard-won corporate relationships to transfer the opportunities to UK care leavers and after 4 months of research Drive Forward was set up as a job brokerage in 2010 to help young London care leavers without professional networks to begin their careers.
+When it was no longer politically viable to work in Russia, our founder, Martha Wansbrough, transferred the hard-won corporate partnerships and opportunities to UK care leavers.
+After 4 months of research and consultations, she set up a job brokerage helping young London care leavers without professional networks to begin their careers.

-That was in 2012 and we haven’t looked back since, inspiring, motivating and supporting hundreds of young care leavers as they make their momentum.
+We haven’t looked back since, inspiring, motivating and supporting hundreds of care-experienced young people as they make their momentum.

 Our founder - Martha Wansbrough